Wargasm

 Wargasm (stylised in all caps and sometimes known as Wargasm (UK)) are a British electronic rock duo from London.
 The band was formed in 2018 by Sam Matlock, who had previously performed as part of Dead!, and Milkie Way, who had previously photographed their concerts.
 The band released several standalone singles before making headlines in 2021 over an incident after a performance at Scala.
-Their 2022 mixtape Explicit: The Mixxxtape charted at No. 19 on the UK Rock & Metal Albums Chart and appeared on Loudwire's "Best Rock + Metal Debut Albums of 2022", while their 2023 album Venom charted at No. 88 in the UK Albums Chart.
+Their 2022 mixtape Explicit: The Mixxxtape charted at No. 19 on the UK Rock & Metal Albums Chart and appeared on Loudwire's "Best Rock + Metal Debut Albums of 2022", while their debut studio album Venom peaked at No. 88 on the UK Albums Chart and No. 3 in the UK Rock & Metal Albums Chart in 2023.

 Critics commonly categorise the band's music as electro-punk, nu metal, and riot grrrl.
 The band, their 2022 Enter Shikari collaboration "The Void Stares Back", Explicit: The Mixxxtape, and Venom have all been nominated for various awards at the Heavy Music Awards.
 Alternative Press listed them as a defining part of the 2020s wave of nu metal, and NME listed them as one of 2021's essential emerging artists.
 The pair also took home Best New Noise at the 2022 Kerrang!
 Awards.